John Stanley Purvis: Early life

 Purvis was born in Bridlington.
-As a youth Purvis was introduced to archaeology by Thomas Boynton.He had studied at St Catherine's College, Oxford and, after graduation, Purvis joined Cranleigh School as a history teacher in September 1913.
+As a youth Purvis was introduced to archaeology by Thomas Boynton.
+He had studied at St Catharine's College, Cambridge and, after graduation, Purvis joined Cranleigh School as a history teacher in September 1913.

 First World War

 Purvis was commissioned in 1913 to the West Surrey Regiment, before being assigned as a Second Lieutenant to the Green Howards in March 1916.
 He served in this regiment in France with his father and brother.
-He was wounded in 1917 during the Battle of the Somme.
+He was wounded in 1916 during the final assault on High Wood in the Battle of the Somme.
 Probably due to compassionate grounds, Purvis was then seconded to the Bomb and Trench Mortar School.
 He was promoted to Lieutenant in September 1917 and returned to his regiment in March 1918.
 Purvis' campaign medals are in the collection of the Green Howards Regimental Museum.
-They include a 1914-1915 Star, a British War Medal 1914-1920, a Victory Medal 1914–1919, and a Defence Medal 1939–1945.
+They include the British War Medal 1914-1920, the Victory Medal 1914–1919, and the Defence Medal 1939–1945.

 During his service Purvis was both a poet and a photographer.
 In July 1916 Purvis, acting unofficially, took photographs of the battlefield during the Battle of the Somme; four photographs attributed to Purvis survive in the collection of the Green Howards Regimental Museum.
 Using the pseudonym Philip Johnstone, Purvis wrote as a war poet and published the works 'High Wood' and 'Chance Memory'.
 The identification of Philip Johnstone as Purvis came in the 1970 autobiography of Ernest Raymond, who had been in correspondence with Purvis's sister after his death.
-Purvis had also made sketches of his experience of war, including one of the first time tanks were used on a battlefield.
+Purvis had also made sketches of his wartime experiences, including one of the first times that tanks were used on a battlefield.

 He remained a member of the Green Howards Old Comrades Association.

 Clergy career

 Immediately after the war, Purvis returned to his old job at Cranleigh School.
 He took holy orders in 1932 and was ordained deacon and then as a priest in 1933.
-He served as the assistant chaplain at Cranleigh School as well as curate of St Mary’s, Bridlington.
+He served as the assistant chaplain at Cranleigh School and curate of St Mary's, Bridlington.
 In 1938 he became rector of Goodmanham and, in 1941, vicar of Old Malton.
 In 1947 he became the vicar of St Sampson's Church, York and retained this position until 1966.
 In 1956 he was appointed as canon and prebendary of Strensall in York Minster.